 Car wreck stats in Louisiana are getting grimmer.
 More Americans are dying on the roads in the 21st century than was the case in the 20th century.

 Are newer car models to blame?
 Are Americans just becoming more careless?
 Where really is the problem?
 What will address these dire car wreck stats in Louisiana?
-Will it take an army ofsue for a car accident?
+Will it take an army of auto accident attorney ?

 Can the Government Really Help?